 This procedure is not for those with a faint heart as it requires you to go under the knife.
 With surgery, only a licensed facial surgeon can remove excess fat or the puffiness under the eyes.
 Usually, the approach is by making a small incision along the lower eyelid where the eye bag has formed.
 Through this access, the fatty bulging can be corrected by removing or rearranging the fat or fluid build-up.
 This results to the tightening of the skin and muscles on the lower eyelid.

-For real eye bags (not tear troughs) Dr Isaac Wong warns that surgery performed by a plastic surgeon is the only option for successful and permanent eye bag removal.
+For real eye bags (not tear troughs) Dr Isaac Wong (formerly known as Dr Israr Wong) warns that surgery performed by a plastic surgeon is the only option for successful and permanent eye bag removal.
 However, because this procedure is invasive, it is usually accompanied by considerable swelling and long recovery time (2-3 weeks) to allow the wound to heal.
 Before there’s always the chance of scarring but nowadays, scarless surgical eye bag removal procedures are available, thanks to the advancements in medical technology.

 Non-surgical Eye Bag Removal Treatments